Kitura/Configuration/README.md

 github "IBM-Swift/Configuration"
 ```

+Make sure to add `LoggerAPI`, which `Configuration` depends on for logging statements, [to your project](https://github.com/Carthage/Carthage#nested-dependencies).

 ## Usage

 The core of the `Configuration` package is the `ConfigurationManager` class.
 To manage your application's configurations, first create an instance of the `ConfigurationManager` class.